Dr. Michael Gallagher

 Bodnar is a graduate of St. Bonaventure University and is a member of its Board of Trustees.
 She received her master's degree from Columbia University, where she was also a Knight-Bagehot Fellow in Business and Economics Journalism.

-She's appeared on the Fox Network's "Fox & Friends," CNBC, the "Sunday Morning" program on CBS, and has been quoted in the New York Times and The Wall Street Journal.
+Lowry has appeared on CNBC, Yahoo Finance’s “On the Move,” “Sunday Morning” on CBS, and has been quoted in the New York Times and The Wall Street Journal.

 Kevin Keenan is a founding partner of Keenan Communications Group, which specializes in crisis communications, public relations, social media and grassroots advocacy.
 The firm opened in January 2012 in partnership with the Buffalo-based lobbying concern, Masiello, Martucci, Calabrese & Associates.
 Keenan’s business partners are Anthony Masiello, former mayor of Buffalo; Carl Calabrese, former town of Tonawanda supervisor; and Victor Martucci, former town of Tonawanda Republican Committee chairman.